ostro2al/multi-stressor-field-stats/README.md

 Explore different types of models other than lmer (e.g., GAMs) to analyse results <br />

 Look into types of multivariate analyses we can run (e.g., SEM?) <br />

+### CB Notes

+ Look at mulitple trophic levels with SEM
+ Look at changes in temporal variance (what is our hypothesis? more variance with fluctating?
+Also more variance with in sync than out of sync? )
+ How to model that, with GAM and look at DF smooth?

+ What about changes in variance across treatments?

+ Framing around local vs regional stressors.
+ MGMT action easier on the bait pumping.
+So decision could be around when can pumping have least impact on SG, does it matter if it occurs near floods?
+ So frame as manageable vs unmanageable stressor problem